0xGhosTxWa1ker/Big_Sales_Prediction_Using_Random_Forest_Regressor/README.md

   Libraries Used:

-      pandas for data manipulation and analysis
+      pandas: for data manipulation and analysis

-      numpy for numerical operations
+      numpy: for numerical operations

-      scikit-learn for building and evaluating the Random Forest Regressor model
+      scikit-learn: for building and evaluating the Random Forest Regressor model

-      matplotlib and seaborn for data visualization
+      matplotlib and seaborn: for data visualization

-      Jupyter Notebook for development and presentation
+      Jupyter Notebook: for development and presentation

 **Steps Involved**

   Data Collection: Acquired historical sales data and relevant features.

   Data Preprocessing: Cleaned and prepared the data for analysis, including handling missing values, encoding categorical variables, and feature scaling.